fuseml/fuseml/docs/blueprints/001-installation-of-extensions.md

 Namespace:

 Each step could have it's own namespace.
 If it is missing, namespace of extension is used.
-If this is missing or empty fuseml-installer picks the namespace.
+If this is missing or empty fuseml-installer will not use any namespace during the step operation (this indeed might be the correct scenario for example when installing CRDs).

 #### Examples of extension files